Multiple Insufficient Funds Fees? PNC Under Investigation

 Charged Multiple Insufficient Funds Fees for the Same Bounced Check or Declined Autopayment?

-If this happened to you as a PNC customer, join others taking action.
-It costs nothing to sign up, and all you need to do is fill out one or more of the forms below.
+If this happened to you, join others taking action by choosing your bank from the list below.
+It costs nothing to sign up, and all you need to do is fill out one or more of the forms linked below.

-Attorneys working with ClassAction.org have reason to believe that PNCmay have illegally charged customers multiple non-sufficient funds fees on the same failed transactions and are now gathering consumers to take action.
+Attorneys working with ClassAction.org have reason to believe that a handful of banks may have illegally charged customers multiple non-sufficient funds fees on the same failed transactions and are now gathering consumers to take action.

 Specifically, the attorneys suspect that the banks not only charged consumers a non-sufficient funds fee when their check initially bounced or their autopayment was rejected, but again each time it was unsuccessfully reprocessed for payment by the recipient.